-Principle activities to be engaged in by the district in 2012 will include:
+Principle activities to be engaged in by the district in 2013 will include:

 - a.
 Market the "Havenwoods Industrial Park" to developers, realtors and various investors for the potential for new industry. - b.
 Promote Façade Grant program for Havenwoods commercial building owners. - c.
-Implement Landscape Grant Program - d.
+Promote the Landscape Grant Program - d.
 Serve as Liaison between city service providers such as DNS, Milwaukee Police and DPW. - e.
 Liaison with owner of private and public property to encourage quality maintenance of said property. - f.
 Liaison with economic development programs from public and private institutions. - g.
-Graffiti Abatement Program - h.
-Promote Homeownership - i.
-Participate in the Healthy Neighborhoods Initiative - j.
-Acquisition of key properties in need of development. - k.
-Refurbishing of Railroad Bridges - 1.
-Workforce Development
+Promote Homeownership - h.
+Participate in the Healthy Neighborhoods Initiative - i.
+Embark on feasibility studies for commercial building acquisition and updates. - j.
+Initiate programs encouraging Workforce Development